• Home

 If desired, add in ¼ teaspoon red food coloring and mix into the dough so it is blended throughout.

-• Roll each dough ball in the extra 2 tablespoons of granulated sugar to coat completely.
+• Roll each dough ball in the extra 2 tablespoons of granulated sugar and coat completely.

 • Place dough balls about 3-4 inches apart on the parchment lined baking sheet.
 Bake the cookies at 325 degrees Fahrenheit for 15 minutes.